elsowiny/FullStackAngularEcommerce/readme.md

 	-Only shop is updated via Angular Routing, not entire page.
 	-Modified Spring Boot app to expose entity ids.
 (Allows for Angular to call on each product cateogry and display them) -Removed hard-coded menu links to use menu-component.
 (Uses productCategory service to read in the categories from Spring REST API)

+v4.
+4/21/2020
+	-Added new Angular routing for search.
+	-Updated Spring API to return products on a name search.
+	-Added new component for searching by name.

 ```
 ## OLD FILES